You're the Reason I'm Living (album): Reception

-On release, BIllboard magazine called the album a "powerhouse package," and TV Radio Mirror said in their review that "Bobby certainly did these tunes up right."
+On release, Variety mentions "The Title Track" and the 11 another songs that accompany are extensions of that stirring sound".
+BIllboard magazine called the album a "powerhouse package," Cash Box gave the album a positive reviews, saying "he comes up with eleven other potent country favorites all delivered in his dis-tinctive wide-range style". and TV Radio Mirror said in their review that "Bobby certainly did these tunes up right."

 Music critic Richie Unterberger called the release "a merely fair album that reflected a trend of the day.
 As on numerous Ray Charles country-pop cuts, the orchestration and backup vocals got a little overbearingly sappy sometimes.
 Swing jazz-like arrangements were applied to country material sometimes as well..."